fackelm2/pomodoro_log/README.md

 # python pomodoro-logger.py
 ```

-the script will automatically start writing the timer data line by line<br>
+the script will automatically start to write the data of the timer, row by row,<br>
-to the file "pomodoro.log" in the same directory as the script:
+to the file "pomodoro.log" file in the same directory as the script:

 c) stop python script with "\<ctrl\> c" <br>